 “In this world of information overload, marketing messages must be targeted and relevant to be effective” - Vijay Pullur, CEO of SocialTwist

 Digital marketers have access to "an endless supply of actionable data which presents an opportunity for continuous improvement”.
 Adam Schwartz, General Manager, BustedTees

-Marketing stacks are growing sophisticated day by day and pulling out insights on user behavior is easier than ever before.
-But more than often, insights from data are rarely utilized and taking along with it an opportunity to create a personalized experience.
+Marketing stacks are becoming sophisticated day by day and developing insights on user behavior is easier than ever before.
+But more than often, insights are rarely utilized and taking along with it an opportunity to create a personalized experience.